Martin Hackett

 Martin Hackett (born 4 January 1891) was an Irish hurler who played for the Dublin senior team.

 Hackett made his first appearance for the team during the 1917 championship and was a regular member of the starting fifteen for just one season.
-It was a successful year as he won one All-Ireland medal and one Leinster medal.
+It was a successful year as he won one All-Ireland SHC medal and one Leinster SHC medal.

 At club level, Hackett was a one-time county club championship medalist with Collegians.

-His brother, Stephen Hackett, was an All-Ireland winner with Tipperary.
+His brother, Stephen, was an All-Ireland SHC winner with Tipperary.